-Once you’ve decided which workplace training module is the best fit, it’s time to build your training module template using your chosen authoring tool.
+Once you’ve decided which workplace training module is the best fit, it’s time to build your online training module template using your chosen authoring tool.
 Either build from scratch or from pre-existing elearning design templates.
 Editing an existing template can save you time and help to ensure consistent branding throughout.

 Elucidat’s Learning Accelerator feature automatically recommends the best elearning module templates for your project based on your learning objectives to help you get the best results Choose from 25+ expertly designed templates with best-practice advice baked in and create your content with confidence.

 Step 5: Test and test again

 Before launching your online training module, it’s critical that you test it on a sample audience and generate feedback from other stakeholders.
 Testing will help to identify any potential snags or gaps in the training that may need addressing before it’s pushed out to your intended audience.
 Consult your Subject Matter Experts again at this point who can advise on any additional content to include or where existing content can be improved.

 Collect feedback from your test audience on their general experience, the usability of it, and what they liked the most and the least.
 Was it easy to follow?
 Did they find it engaging?
 This can inform any improvements that can enhance the user experience or make the content easier to digest.

-Step 6: Upload and launch your training module
+Step 6: Upload and launch your online training module